 It seems like Monster Hunter: World has finally found the series' ideal mixture of game complexity and general appeal.
 Reviews and reactions of Western markets are mostly favourable, although they have been positive before yet still somehow failed to translate to proper sales.

-We've already published our own review of Monster Hunter: World and we found it to be a seriously immersive, breakfast-forgetting experience.
+We've already published and we found it to be a seriously immersive, breakfast-forgetting experience.
 We've had some minor gripes over occasional, seemingly outdated graphics, but all in all - the game plays like a charm.

 Now, Monster Hunter franchise's inability to force itself on the Western markets has never been about the game itself.
 The game was always praised by reviewers but several factors ended up undermining the entire experience.